DaveBenham/VenomModules/doc/EnvelopeGenerators.md

 - **Rise** is the same as Move except the target is always 100% (normally 10V).
 - **Fall** is the same as Move except the target is always 0% (0V).

+Most actions can be configured to have one of three modes:
+- **Full** The stage always proceeds to completion before the envelope progresses to the next stage.
+Retrigger is not allowed.
+- **RTrg** Same as Full except a retrigger can abort the stage prematurely to initiate the start of a new envelope.
+- **Gate** The stage proceeds to completion as long as the triggering gate remains high.
+If the gate goes low then the envelope proceeds to the next non-Gate stage.
+This is the only mode available to Sustain actions.

 With these basic building blocks, a tremendous variety of envelope types may be constructed.

 Envelopes start and end at 0%, with a typical range between 0 and 100%.
 If an envelope ends at a non-zero percentage, then the envelope output drops to 0 when the envelope becomes idle.
 The drop is instant if the Retrig From 0 option is enabled.
 Otherwise the drop is delayed by 2 samples so that looping envelopes don't have an unwanted downward spike to 0.